jake-mg-shin/apollo-movie-db-app-react/README.md

 ## About

-- Provide movies' details which sorted by a API, and the latest news of movies.
+- Provides details of movies and trailers, and the latest movie news.
-- Provide a trailer of the movie's details from YouTube.

 ## Built with

 - React.js | Apollo-Client
-- Git | Github | Vercel
+- Git | Github | Netlify

 ## Contact